Closed for grain receiving August 14th

 ***If you are not receiving text alerts on your phone Please make sure this number (419-582-9036) is not blocked.
 It is no longer coming from grainbids@legacyfarmers.com.
 Regulations required us to comply to new standards and it now comes from a certified number which is 419-582-9036.
 Make sure this number is not blocked in your phone or you will not receive the text message.
 If you have any questions please call your local grain branch.
 Thank you***

-- Lean hog futures posted mixed Tuesday trade of 32 cents lower to a dime higher in the front months.
-USDA’s national base hog price was reported at $112.02 on Tuesday.
-The CME Lean Hog Index was down $1.18 at $108.33 on July 3.
-USDA’s Tuesday afternoon FOB plant pork cutout...
+- Lean hog futures posted 45 to 77 point gains across the front months on Tuesday.
+USDA’s national base hog report showed negotiated price was reported at $106.37, up $1.46 from the day prior.
+The CME Lean Hog Index was down 26 cents on August 28 at $106.17.
+USDA’s FOB plant...